 Section 5170.
 The definition of "Community Revitalization Plan" is being expanded to increase specificity and reduce the ambiguity of the deleted definition.
-This term is proposed as a result of changes to section 5231 requiring that all projects seeking the tiebreaker community revitalization benefit be located in a Distressed Area for which a Community Revitalization Plan has been adopted and efforts specific to the plan have occurred.
+This term is proposed as a result of changes to section 5231 that require all projects seeking the tiebreaker community revitalization benefit be located in a Distressed Area for which a Community Revitalization Plan has been adopted and efforts specific to the plan have occurred.

 Section 5170.
-"Other Rehabilitation Project" is being cleaned up to standardize language in order to add clarity and reduce confusion.
+"Other Rehabilitation Project" is being cleaned up to add clarity and reduce confusion.

 Section 5170.
-"Permanent Supportive Housing" is being added so that projects that meet this definition receive incentive in the tiebreaker and the Affirmatively Furthering Fair Housing (AFFH) point category outlined in section 5230.
-This definition also aligns requirements for units designated for homelessness households with the Housing and Community Development's Multifamily Housing Program guidelines.
+"Permanent Supportive Housing" is being added so that projects that meet this definition receive incentive in the tiebreaker and the AFFH point category outlined in section 5230.
+This definition also aligns the requirements for units designated for homelessness households with the Housing and Community Development's Multifamily Housing Program guidelines.

 Section 5170.
 "Preservation Project" is being altered to remove projects with rental assistance contracts that have a remaining duration of more than five years.
-In December 2021, the

-Committee determined that these projects are not at risk of conversion to market rate rentals in the short- or medium-term and should compete in the Other Rehabilitation Pool.
+In December 2021, CDLAC determined that these projects are not at risk of conversion to market rate rentals in the short-or medium-term and should compete in the Other Rehabilitation Pool.

 Section 5190.
-Additions to section 5190 requires the Project Sponsor and Developer to disclose any investigations of their work related to fair housing.
-This addition aids the Committee in exercising its authority in section 5146.
+Additions to 5190 require the Project Sponsor and Developer to disclose any investigations of previous developments related to fair housing.
+This addition aids the Committee in exercising its authority under Section 5146.

 Section 5193.
-The addition in this section reduces confusion and aligns with CTCAC's debt service coverage requirements as it relates to the joint application.
+The addition in this section reduces confusion and aligns with CTCAC's debt service coverage requirements.

 Section 5200.
-The deletion in this section is to remove unrequired barriers and provide additional opportunity for rural development, as well as align with CTCAC's current requirements.
-Re-numbered as a result of the deletion.
+The deletion in this section is to remove unnecessary barriers for rural development and align with CTCAC's current requirements.

 Section 5230(b).
-Changes to this section separate the point scoring for Other Rehabilitation Projects and Preservation Projects to increase clarity and reduce confusion since they have different criteria and are awarded in separate pools.
+Changes to this section separate the point scoring for Other Rehabilitation Projects and Preservation Projects to increase clarity and reduce confusion.

-Section 5230(c).
-The additions to this section are to more clearly outline the original intent of the section by indicating that each criteria in (1) is independent of itself by specifying "or".
+Section 5230 The additions to this section are to more clearly outline the original intent of the section.

 Section 5230(f).
-The deletion in this section removes ambiguous language that is not required and is already satisfied through the application review process.
+The deletion in this section removes an unnecessary and ambiguous requirement that is satisfied through the application review process.

 Section 5230(i).
-The additions in this section require that at the time of application projects show the ability to start construction within 180 days of bond allocation, but clarify that should allocation be awarded, the true readiness deadline will align with the issuance deadline of the bond as indicated in Section 5100(b)(3)(i).
+The additions in this section require that projects show the ability to start construction within 180 days of bond allocation at the time of application, but clarify that should allocation be awarded, the true readiness deadline will align with the issuance deadline of the bond.
 Without this alignment, relief to the industry of the staggered bond issuance deadlines is lost.
-This section also separates the rescission of bond allocation for failure to meet the deadlines and the negative point penalties that may be imposed.

 Section 5230(j).
-The changes to this section serve two purposes: 1. move site amenity scoring to its own section; and 2. once 50% of bonds in a pool or set-aside are awarded to ten point projects, remaining projects in that pool or set-aside would receive only nine maximum points.
+The changes to this section serve three purposes: 1. move site amenity scoring to its own section; 2. open eligibility for the maximum 10 AFFH points under (A) to SRO and all Special Needs projects, expanding the housing types able to receive these points; and 3. once 50% of bonds in a pool or set-aside are awarded to 10 point projects, remaining projects in that pool or set-aside would receive only nine maximum points.
 This has been referred to as a "soft cap."
 Any further developments in higher resource areas would remain eligible to compete with all remaining applications but would no longer have the advantage of the additional point.